Laharnar/Blocker/README.md

 Basic prototype that shows the idea, without actual gameplay goals.

 Features:
-- research menu with items that can be edited
+- [x] research menu with items that can be edited
-- units that can move, target, rotate depending on picked research.
+- [x] units that can move, target, rotate depending on picked research.
-- information map (like x-ray vision)
+- [x] information map (like x-ray vision)
-- units can spawn, die and give money.
+- [x] units can spawn, die and give money.

 Results:
 ![Stage 1](/images/stage1.png)
 Format: ![Alt Text](url)

+---

 Second stage: